 That's not how real life works, though.

-There are moments in my co-parenting relationship when I simply require more from my partner.
+moments in my co-parenting relationship when I simply require more from my partner.
 When I was pregnant, I needed more and he was able to give more than fifty percent because he wasn't growing another human being, going through scary complications, wasn't nauseous, constipated and dealing with a slew of other pregnancy side effects.
 After our son was born, my partner did more of the housework and cooking, because I simply couldn't.
 I needed more than his fifty percent, because I was recovering from labor and delivery, breastfeeding on demand and dealing with an unwavering amount of relentless hormones.
 Of course, there have been moments when everything shifts, and my partner requires more than fifty percent from me (like when he's sick, needs to focus on school work, etc.) and I handle more of the responsibility.

 Relationship are never 50/50, but a wide range of ever-changing fractions that depend on what's going on with each individual, and within the relationship itself.
 Parenthood, is proof positive of that.